CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

 }
 ```

 We can see all of the options for the strongType property by running the [Get-AzResourceProvider](https://docs.microsoft.com/en-us/powershell/module/az.resources/get-azresourceprovider?view=azps-3.6.1) PowerShell command.
-Under each of the providers we can see the ResourceTypes property.
+Under each of the providers, we can see the ResourceTypes property.
 This is where we determine the specific property we would set as the stongType.
-We can see in the screen shot below how the ResourceTypes under the Storage provider.
+We can see in the screenshot below how the ResourceTypes under the Storage provider.

 ![Storage Provider ResourceTypes](images/step-2-1-leveraging-strongtype-for-parameters.png)